joshbegley/nyt-latest/previous.md

 https://nytimes.com/issue/todaysinyt/2025/03/26/todays-new-york-times-international-edition

 **Alex Eala is making tennis history for the Philippines.
 For her, that's the easy part**\
-`Eala has been setting tennis records for the Philippines for some time.
-For her, it might be the simplest part of being a rising star.`\
+`Alexandra Eala continues on her history-making run for tennis in the Philippines at the Miami Open.`\
 https://nytimes.com/athletic/6230876/2025/03/26/tennis-alex-eala-philippines/

 **Alphonso Davies set for lengthy absence with cruciate ligament injury**\